fanpu/website/_pages/about.md

 Capture-The-Flag (CTF) competitions with [PPP](https://pwning.net/).
 I have previously interned at [Jane Street](https://www.janestreet.com/), [Meta](https://about.meta.com/), [Asana](https://asana.com/), and [Saleswhale](https://www.saleswhale.com/) (acquired 2022).
+This semester (Spring 2023), I will be a TA for 10-708 Probabilistic Graphical Models.

 I am broadly interested in rigorously proving why machine learning techniques work and what guarantees we can extract out of them, borrowing tools from